mse22/Eadala_ENV872_Project/README.md

 ## Summary

 This repository contains the the relevant datasets (all versions - raw and processed), different aspects and the progress of my final project right from its inception to completion (code segragated according to different stages - processing, wrangling, data exploration, data analysis, final output).
-This repository will aid in quality documentation, efficient data analysis, and future replication or improvisation plans.
+This repository will aid in quality documentation, efficient data analysis, and any future replication or improvisation plans.

 My goal is to study water quality with the help of the NTL-LTER Lake Datasets provided to me through the Environmental Data Analytics class taught at Nicholas School of the Environment in Spring 2020.
 The datasets contains the concentrations of key minerals/nutrients and physical attributes measured in various lakes of Wisconsin.